Saturday, 13 September 2025

 This recording/version ©2025

-๐ŸŽ„I'm delighted to announce that my old 2000 Christmas song 'Sorry Baby (Christmas)' has been resurrected.
-After much work over the last 25 years it's almost ready for a 2025 release and features Frankie Boulter on lead vocals.
+🎄I'm delighted to announce the release of my old year 2000 Christmas song 'Sorry Baby (Christmas)'.
+After much work over the last 25 years it's finally available for Christmas 2025 and features Frankie Boulter on lead vocals.
 Frankie's singing career goes back to 1980 where she performed in the electronic synth music band 'DATA'.

 'Sorry Baby (Christmas)' evolved from an idea late 2000 after the passing of my good friends father in Hull.
-I was driving home after attending the funeral which I think was the day before, around the 23rd December 2000.
+I was driving home after attending the funeral which was a few days before Christmas and thinking how much a sad day this would be for the family.
 The melody and some of the verse/chorus lyrics came to me in the car on the M1 southbound motorway around the Nottingham area.
-I had to call it something, so originally it was simply called 'St Nicholas' without a full set of lyrics.
-In 2001 the title became 'I'm sorry baby (it's Christmas)'.
-I then proceeded to write and tweak things and establish a structure for the song, plus another potential song title change.
-Around 2002/3, after making a basic instrumental music demo, I added some vocals with the help of Frankie Boulter, who worked at the same company as I did.
+I had to call it something, so originally it was simply called 'St Nicholas' and that Logic Audio file created was dated 24th December 2000 without a full set of lyrics.
+Circa 2001 the title became 'I'm sorry baby (it's Christmas)' and at one time 'Sorry to admit (it's Christmas).
+I then proceeded to write and tweak things and establish a structure for the song, plus another song title change to 'Sorry Baby (Christmas).
+Around 2002/3, after making a basic instrumental music demo, I added some vocals with the help of Frankie who worked at the same company I did.

 Over the years, more work was done with it and at one stage I decided I didn't like the beginning or the end of the song, so changed it.
 That took years, but was a big improvement.
+The later key change after the spoken part came around 2006.
 The song was shelved for many years too and last year (2024) I decided it needed to be completed.

 Lead Vocal